Spring Equinox Reflections: Spring Arrived in a Crystal Vase

 This is not recklessness.
 It is the opposite.
 A patient return to something the body is designed to receive.

 Practically, it means getting outside when you can.
-Letting the light reach your skin, arms, face, legs, in modest and consistent ways.
-Building the relationship slowly, so that by summer it is an established one, not a first meeting.
+Letting the light reach your skin, arms, face, and legs in modest, consistent ways.
+Building that relationship slowly, so that by summer the skin is reacquainted rather than caught off guard.

 The goal is not a tan.
 The goal is recognition.
 A body that knows what season it is in.
 By July, it is ready, not only more resilient in the stronger sun, but genuinely fed by the light it has been slowly learning to receive.